Aug 09, 2021

 Tile installation should cover the materials, labour, preparation and clean-up of your bathroom and kitchen.

-At Modern Trend Tiling we’re not satisfied unless you are, with our 100% Satisfaction Guarantee and 12-year warranty on all workmanship helping you find the best price on your home improvement project.
+We’re not satisfied unless you are, with our 100% Satisfaction Guarantee and 12-year warranty on all workmanship helping you find the best price on your home improvement project.